-Knowledge management is a process of capturing, organizing, and sharing knowledge.
+Knowledge management is the practice of capturing, retaining, organizing, and sharing knowledge.
 It is a way of gaining and distributing the collective wisdom of a group.
 There are many stages that happen in knowledge management lifecycle that can contribute to the overall success of the KM objective.

-Knowledge lifecycle has been implemented by many organizations like pharmaceutical companies, oil companies and universities in order to make sure that they are using their resources efficiently.
+Knowledge management cycle has been implemented by many organizations like pharmaceutical companies, oil companies and universities in order to make sure that they are using their resources efficiently.

 Various knowledge management activities occur at various stages of the knowledge lifecycle, which a KM administrator undertakes at the beginning or end of the phase.
 The duration of the life cycle is comprised of the phases taken together.